hchasey/guides/README.md

 * "Avoid" means don't do it unless you have good reason.
 * "Don't" means there's never a good reason.
 * "Prefer" indicates a better option and its alternative to watch out for.
-* "Use" is a positive instruction.
+* "Use" and other action verbs indicate positive instruction.

 Contributing